 This means that in an ideal situation, the pizza restaurant owner would only spend 34 cents on food per dollar earned—quite a lot less than the 42 cents per dollar earned they are actually spending.

 By bringing the actual food cost percentage down—and without doing anything that will affect their ability to make sales—the restaurant will automatically increase profitability.

 Optimizing Your Food Cost Percentage

 There are plenty of steps you can take to bring your actual food cost percentage closer to your ideal food cost percentage.

-First, you have to identify where food is going missing.
+First, you have to identify where stock is going missing.

 If your problem is that your ingredients are going bad before you can use them, you’ll need a different solution than if you’re over-portioning your dishes without realizing.

 Here are some things you can do to optimize your food cost percentage:

 - Buy perishable items in small batches, so you are more likely to sell them all before they go bad.